VMS* Tribute Page

 2002.02.27

 Developped by Sega in conjunction with Hudson Soft, this small piece of technology has to be the smallest handheld console released to the public.
 Well, it's pretty simple in fact: it's LC86K CPU runs at 32 KHz in normal mode and 600 KHz in boosted mode (with probably would ruin your battery pretty quickly).
 So the CPU in normal mode is nearly 120 times slower than the Z80 embedded in 1988's black & white Game Boy!
-That's a pretty nice challenge to program for such a slow machine, not mentionning resolution is of 48x32 pixels :-)
+That's a pretty nice challenge to program for such a slow machine, not mentionning the art-enabling resolution of 48x32 pixels :-)

 Paper Attack